Adult Guardianship - Background Information

 - Finances

-► What powers does a guardian have about housing?
+► What authority could a guardian have about housing?

-The guardian must decide where the ward will live, allowing the ward to participate in the decision-making as much as possible.
-The guardian must consider the ward’s wishes about where to live.
-The guardian must choose the least restrictive setting that protects the ward.
-To allow the ward to remain in the ward’s home as long as possible, you may need to investigate available services to help the ward – services such as providing meals, housekeeping, running errands, adult day care, periodic nursing care, ways the ward can contact help in case of a fall or other emergency, etc. The guardian cannot place the ward in a facility or institution for the mentally ill except by filing a formal commitment proceeding.
+The guardian must decide where the person will live, allowing the person to participate in the decision-making as much as possible.
+The guardian must consider the person’s wishes about where to live.
+The guardian must choose the least restrictive setting that protects the person.
+To allow the person to remain in their own home as long as possible, you may need to investigate available services to help them – services such as providing meals, housekeeping, running errands, adult day care, periodic nursing care, ways the person can contact help in case of a fall or other emergency, etc. The guardian cannot place the person in a facility or institution for the mentally ill except by filing a formal commitment proceeding.
 See Mental Commitment Forms.

-In the guardian’s appointment order, the court may require that the guardian get the court’s permission before moving the ward.
+In the guardian’s appointment order, the court may require that the guardian get the court’s permission before moving the person.
+Check your court order for any specific limitation.

-► What powers does a guardian have about care, comfort and maintenance?
+► What authority could a guardian have about care, comfort and maintenance?

-The guardian must make sure that the ward is cared for and provided with food, clothing, personal hygiene assistance, transportation, social and recreational opportunities, etc.
+The guardian must make sure that the person is cared for and provided with food, clothing, personal hygiene assistance, transportation, social and recreational opportunities, etc.

-The guardian should visit the ward regularly to make sure the ward is being cared for and answer any questions the ward has about the ward’s care.
-If the ward needs assistive devices like a hearing aid, glasses, dentures, etc., try to arrange for the ward to get them.
+The guardian should visit the person regularly to make sure that they are being cared for and answer any questions the person has about the their care.
+If the person needs assistive devices like a hearing aid, glasses, dentures, etc., try to arrange for them to get those things.

-Make sure that appropriate programs and activities are provided for the ward.
+Make sure that appropriate programs and activities are provided for the person.
 Contact local agencies to find out what is available.
+A good place to begin is the Aging and Disability Resource Centers or AK 211 for information about services in your area.

-Figure out what the ward likes to do, and try to make it possible for the ward to do it.
+Figure out what the person likes to do, and try to make it possible for them to do it.

 ► What powers does a guardian have about health and safety?

-The guardian must make sure the ward receives health care (including mental health care) and protection.
-The guardian should arrange for any physical and mental examinations necessary to determine the ward’s medical and mental health treatment needs.
+The guardian must make sure the person receives health care (including mental health care) and protection.
+The guardian should arrange for any physical and mental examinations necessary to determine the person’s medical and mental health treatment needs.
 This includes dental, hearing and eye exams.
-The guardian may consent to medical care, counseling, treatment or other services for the ward.
+The guardian may consent to medical care, counseling, treatment or other services for the person.

-However, the guardian cannot consent for the ward to:
+However, the guardian cannot consent for the person to:

-- have an abortion, sterilization, psychosurgery, or organs removed except when necessary to save the ward’s life or prevent serious harm to the ward’s health.
+- have an abortion, sterilization, psychosurgery, or organs removed except when necessary to save the person’s life or prevent serious harm to the person’s health.

 -

-Advance Health Care Directive: Find out if the ward signed an advance directive on health care before becoming incapacitated.
+Advance Health Care Directive: Find out if the person signed an advance directive on health care before becoming incapacitated.
 This document describes a person’s wishes about the medical treatment the person wants to receive if unable to make decisions about it or communicate those decisions.
-The document may appoint a person to make these decisions for the ward if the ward cannot.
+The document may appoint a person to make these decisions for the person if they are unable to decide for themselves.
 If such a document exists, notify the court so the court can clarify who is responsible to make medical decisions.
-Also, give a copy to the ward’s doctors, hospitals, assisted living home, etc. - have an experimental medical procedure or to participate in a medical experiment not intended to preserve the ward’s life or prevent serious harm to the ward’s health.
+Also, give a copy to the person’s doctors, hospitals, assisted living home, etc. - have an experimental medical procedure or to participate in a medical experiment not intended to preserve the person’s life or prevent serious harm to the person’s health.

-The guardian must also make sure the ward receives services to take care of himself or herself as much as possible.
+The guardian must also make sure the person receives services to take care of himself or herself as much as possible.
 This may include educational and vocational services.

-► What powers does a guardian have about the ward’s rights?
+► What authority could a guardian have over the person’s rights?

-The guardian must make sure that the ward’s personal, civil and human rights are protected by filing lawsuits or taking whatever other action is necessary.
-The ward retains all legal and civil rights except those that the court has expressly limited or specifically granted to the guardian.
+The guardian must make sure that the person’s personal, civil and human rights are protected by filing lawsuits or taking whatever other action is necessary.
+The person retains all legal and civil rights except those that the court has expressly limited or specifically granted to the guardian.

-The ward has the right to ask the court to dismiss the guardian or modify the guardianship order.
-The guardian and other interested parties can also ask the court to review and modify the order.
+The person has the right to ask the court to dismiss the guardian or modify the guardianship order.
+The guardian and other interested parties can also ask the court to review and modify the order by filing PG-190 Petition for Review or writing a letter requesting a review.

 The guardian cannot:

-- consent on behalf of the ward to terminate the ward's parental rights,
+- consent on behalf of the person to terminate the person's parental rights,

-- prohibit the ward from registering to vote or from casting a ballot at public election,
+- prohibit the person from registering to vote or from casting a ballot at public election,

-- prohibit the ward from marrying or divorcing.
+- prohibit the person from marrying or divorcing.

-► What powers does a guardian have about finances?
+► What authority could a guardian have about finances?

-The guardian has the powers and duties of a conservator (unless a separate conservator has been appointed).
-That means the guardian or conservator is responsible for managing the ward’s money and property and using those assets to provide the ward’s care (and for any dependent of the ward).
+The guardian could also have the responsibilities of a conservator (unless a separate conservator has been appointed).
+That means the guardian or conservator is responsible for managing the person’s money and property and using those assets to provide for the person’s care (and for any dependent of the person).

-The guardian or conservator must apply for any benefits to which the ward is entitled.
-That may include health and accident insurance benefits and other private or governmental benefits that would help pay any of the costs of medical, mental health or other services provided to the ward.
+The guardian or conservator must apply for any benefits to which the person is entitled.
+That may include health and accident insurance benefits and other private or governmental benefits that would help pay any of the costs of medical, mental health or other services provided to the person.
+Additional information about benefits is available in the conservatorship background section.

-- find and list all the ward’s property (including cash, uncashed checks, bank accounts, stocks, bonds, real estate, vehicles, insurance policies, furniture, jewelry and other valuables),
+- find and list all the person’s property (including cash, uncashed checks, bank accounts, stocks, bonds, real estate, vehicles, insurance policies, furniture, jewelry and other valuables),

 - make sure these assets are properly insured,

-- list all the ward’s debts (loans, mortgages, credit cards, etc.),
+- list all the person’s debts (loans, mortgages, credit cards, etc.),

 - identify all income sources (pensions, government payments, rents, etc.),

-- apply on the ward’s behalf for any benefits he or she may be eligible,
+- apply on the person’s behalf for any benefits he or she may be eligible,

-- prepare tax returns (or hire someone to prepare them if the ward can afford it) and pay the taxes (income taxes, property taxes, etc.),
+- prepare tax returns (or hire someone to prepare them if the person can afford it) and pay the taxes (income taxes, property taxes, etc.),

-- keep accurate records of the ward’s income and expenses, and
+- keep accurate records of the person’s income and expenses, and

-- keep the ward’s property separate from the guardian’s or conservator’s at all times.
-The guardian or conservator must never use the ward’s property for the guardian’s or conservator’s benefit.
-You may want to take pictures of the ward’s personal property to document what the ward had at the time you were appointed.
-Open a checking account, a savings or money market account, and, if appropriate, a safe deposit box, in which you can put money, documents and property belonging to the ward.
-Open the accounts in your name as “Guardian of the property of (ward’s name)” or “Conservator of the property of (ward’s name).”
-Use the ward’s social security number for the accounts, not your own.
+- keep the person’s property separate from the guardian’s or conservator’s at all times.
+The guardian or conservator must never use the person’s property for the guardian’s or conservator’s benefit.
+You may want to take pictures of their personal property to document what they had at the time you were appointed.
+Open a checking account, a savings or money market account, and, if appropriate, a safe deposit box, in which you can put money, documents and property belonging to the person.
+Open the accounts in your name as “Guardian of (person’s name)” or “Conservator of (person’s name).”
+Use the person’s social security number for the accounts, not your own.
+Some financial institutions may not understand or offer these types of accounts.
+The main objective is to have an account that as guardian or conservator, you will receive their income and pay their expenses, but the protected person does not have access to the account.
+You may need to research different financial institutions to find one that meets your needs.
+You can find out more at the How to Open an Account video.

-► What is the difference between Full, Temporary, Partial, Limited, or Testamentary Guardianship?
+► What is the difference between Full, Temporary, Partial, or Limited Guardianship?

 - PG-500 / Cover sheet